AmirDez/aws-terraform-practical-scenarios/README.md

+# Terraform on AWS (Practical Scenarios)

+We are going to cove some **practical scenarios** on IaC (Infrastructure as Code) with **Terrafrom**.

-# Building auto scalable load balancer with terraform on AWS
+## Scenario 01 - Building auto scalable load balancer with terraform on AWS

-## Task1-Step1
-Create a role with s3 access

-## Task1-Step2
-Launch an ec2 instance with a role inside the private subnet of VPC, and install apache2 through bootstrapping.

-## Task1-Step3
-Create a load balancer in public subnet with an ec2 instance,

-## Task1-Step4
-Adding an ec2 instance running apache2 with simple install.sh which installs it and makes an index.html contains hostname under the load balancer

-## Task2
-We covered a scenario for making an auto scalable ELB with public and private Zones, apache2 ec2s are placed in private zone.
+We covered a scenario for making an auto scalable ELB (Elastic Load Balancer) with public and private Zones, ec2s with apache2 are placed in private zone.
 LB is placed in public zone.